You can see the YouTube of this section here

-Moving off the beach, onto a surfaced path that runs alongside the beach front of El Palmar de Vejer, giving beautiful views of an inviting looking Atlantic Ocean, the colour a bright turquoise.
+It’s such a shame, but the path was right on the beachside, so I saw all the beautiful views anyway.
+The ocean is just perfect, the colour a bright turquoise, the beach is around five kilometres long.
 All along this road are restaurants, bars and surf shops, being out of season most, but not all, are closed.
-It looks a fab place to visit in the summer, I expect it’s completely rammed with the Spanish holidaying though!
+It looks a fab place to visit in the summer, I expect it’s completely rammed!
 It is heavenly, and probably one of the best beaches I’ve seen anywhere in the world.

 In fact, there were two campsites at the location of Pinar San Jose, alas one was closed.
-It was quite expensive to stay the night, for a small tent pitch it was 17.50 euros, even after the nice lady gave me a discount!
-The pitch was directly opposite some holiday cabins, that were occupied.
-I thought I’d be in for a noisy night, with partying holiday makers in the cabins, but that wasn’t the case.
+It was quite expensive to stay the night, for a small tent pitch it was 17.50 euros.
+And the pitch was directly opposite some holiday cabins, that were occupied.
+I thought I’d be in for a noisy night, with partying holiday makes in the cabins, but that wasn’t the case.
 The only noise was from the howling, gusting winds of 45 knots.

-The Pinar San Jose campsite, although somewhat bijou, it had good facilities, including WiFi and electricity at the pitch.
+The Pinar San Jose campsite, although compact’ish, had good facilities, including WiFi and electricity at the pitch.
 It’s set in Pine tree planted sand dunes, and quite pretty.
 The toilet blocks were nice and clean, with good washing-up, clothes washing and shower facilities.
 Again, the pool and other facilities are closed due to low season.
 I’m just grateful these places are open at all!

 I’d say that Rosaleda would be my preference, but this was pretty good!
-As I came out of the toilet block, I noticed, what I thought was a wild boar the other side of the site boundary fence, so I went over to take a look, it was a beautifully happy black pig!
-It ran over to me, wagging its tail like an excited dog.
-It was such a sweet puerco!
+As I came out of the toilet block, I noticed, what I thought was a wild boar the other side of the site boundary fence, so I went over to take a look, an it was a beautifully happy black pig!
+That ran over to me, wagging its tail like an excited dog.
+It was such a sweet Puerco!